NFL Week 7 injury report: Injuries for bettors to know include Puka Nacua, Brock Bowers and Brock Purdy

 - DAL WR CeeDee Lamb (ankle, will play)

 The Commanders again will have to play without Terry McLaurin, who's sidelined with a quad injury.
-Deebo Samuel is questionable with a nagging heel injury, but he was questionable and played last week.
-Zach Ertz, the veteran tight end, is also questionable.
+Deebo Samuel was initially questionable with a nagging heel injury, but he has been ruled out.
+Zach Ertz, the veteran tight end, is also questionable, creating even more questions for Washington's passing attack against a poor Dallas defense.

 The Cowboys will get CeeDee Lamb back in the mix after he's been out since Week 2.
 He's off the injury report for Sunday.
 The biggest injury news for Dallas' struggling defense is cornerback Trevon Diggs is out with a concussion he suffered in an accident at home.